schoelco/collective.imageinbox/README.txt

 Installation
 ------------

-* to add the package to your Zope instance, please, follow the instructions found inside the ``docs/INSTALL.txt`` file
+* to add the package to your Zope instance, please, follow the instructions found inside the
+  ``docs/INSTALL.txt`` file
-* then restart your Zope instance and install the ``collective.imageinbox`` package from within the ``portal_quickinstaller`` tool
+* then restart your Zope instance and install the ``collective.imageinbox`` package from within the ``portal_quickinstaller`` tool.

 Notes
 -----

-If you install this addon thickbox automatically will be attached to all scaled versions of content images.
-In case you do not want to provide full version preview for any of you image, then you have an option to do this by adding ``noThickBox`` class name to your image html tag.
+If you install this add-on, thickbox will be automatically  attached to all scaled versions of content images.
+If you don't want to provide a full version preview for any of your images, then you have an option to do this by adding a ``noThickBox`` class name to your image html tag.

-This package uses ``prepOverlay`` ``jQuery`` plugin to display thickboxes.
+This package uses the ``prepOverlay`` plugin of ``jQuery`` library to display thickboxes.

 Live Examples